Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc F - Lady Wachter's Wish.md

 - Nikolai greets the young woman as “Stella” and worriedly wonders aloud how she got here.
 - Nikolai notices the players and apologizes profusely to them, assuring them that he’ll get his little sister out of their hair.
 - If he previously encountered the players in the Blue Water Inn, Nikolai might then recognize them and greet them more personally—either warmly or coldly, depending on their prior interaction.
 He will then ask the players why they have come to Wachterhaus.
-- [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] arrives from the kitchen and lightly scolds Nikolai for allowing Stella to wander off.
+- [[Personnages Non-Joueurs#Lady Fiona Wachter|Lady Wachter]] arrives from the kitchen and lightly scolds Nikolai for allowing Stella to wander off.
 - Nikolai tells her that he intends to take Stella for a brief walk around the gardens, and Lady Wachter’s face softens.
 - Lady Wachter reminds Nikolai that it’s a brisk evening, and to ensure that Stella is warmly dressed and that she neither trips nor injures herself.
 - Nikolai agrees and departs, leading a vacant-eyed Stella out the front door.

-[[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] then enters the parlor and apologizes to the players for the disturbance.
+[[Personnages Non-Joueurs#Lady Fiona Wachter|Lady Wachter]] then enters the parlor and apologizes to the players for the disturbance.
 She then introduces herself as Lady Fiona Wachter and formally welcomes the players to Wachterhaus, thanking them for accepting her invitation.
 She invites the players to seat themselves upon the couches, if they haven’t already, and to make themselves comfortable.

 ![[Lady Fiona Wachter.png]]
 <span class="credit">"Lady Fiona Wachter" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>